rcallaby/Hacking-Study-Guide/Bug Bounty Notes/Privilege Escalation/privilegeescalation.md

 Privilege escalation vulnerabilities are a critical component of bug bounty hunting, as they allow an attacker to gain higher levels of access or privilege within a system or application.
 Bug bounty hunters look for these vulnerabilities by analyzing the code, configuration, and behavior of applications and systems.

 ## Tools for Privilege Escalation
+Burp Suite - When it comes to bug bounty one of the best tools you can rely on is Burp Suite OWASP ZAP - An open source and free version that is similar in nature to burp suite